scharf/cv/MichaelScharfCV.md

 Over time **I slipped more into the role of the lead developer.** That was quite interesting, because **I was the only team member working remotely**.
 I was visiting the office regularly for 3-4 days every 4-6 weeks.
-When I was there we had a lot of discussions and design sessions.
+When I was there we had a lot of discussions on design and architecture.
 I had lots of one-on-one sessions when I was in the office, and I often knew better than the "locals" who worked on what and who should talk to whom.
 Quite often, when I visited the office next time, the white board was in the state I left it last time. **I learned that